 Top Ten Things You Need to Know About Making Federal Tax Payments

 Will you be making a payment with your federal tax return this year?
-If so, here is what you need to know about making tax payments correctly.
+If so, here are 10 important things the IRS wants you to know about making tax payments correctly.

 - Never send cash!

 - If you file electronically, you can file and pay in a single step by authorizing an electronic funds withdrawal via tax preparation software or a tax professional.

 - Whether you file a paper return or electronically, you can pay by phone or online using a credit or debit card.

 - Electronic payment options provide an alternative to paying taxes or user fees by check or money order.
 You can make payments 24 hours a day, seven days a week.
 Visit IRS.gov and search e-pay, or refer to Publication 3611, e-File Electronic Payments for more details.